solidiquis/alac-pretty/README.md

 - Better test coverage.
 - Incorporate Github workflows + do releases
 - Handle `SIGWINCH` signal.
+- Make a better GIF (anyone know how to make higher quality GIFS?)

 ## Acknowledgements
-Thanks to [eendroroy](https://github.com/eendroroy) for putting together all the colorschemes which I used to put together [this bad boy]()
+Thanks to [eendroroy](https://github.com/eendroroy) for putting together all the colorschemes which I used to put together [this bad boy](https://github.com/solidiquis/alac-pretty/blob/master/assets/sample_alacritty_color_schemes.yml).